-For the year ended 31 March 2023, the Group's operations are carried out in Hong Kong.
+For the year ended 31 March 2024, the Group's operations are carried out in Hong Kong.
 Hence, the Group must comply with relevant laws and regulations in Hong Kong and the respective places of incorporation of the Company and its subsidiaries.
-During the year and up to the date of this annual report, the Board is not aware of any non-compliance with relevant laws and regulations that have a significant impact on the business and operations of the Group.
+During the year ended 31 March 2024 and up to the date of this annual report, the Board is not aware of any non-compliance with relevant laws and regulations that have a significant impact on the business and operations of the Group.